matthewmcvickar/alfred-ratio-calculator/README.md

 This Alfred workflow is based on my [ratio calculator script](https://github.com/matthewmcvickar/ratio-calculator) for the command line, which functions identically but includes several options.

-This tool is heavily inspired by [Andrew Hedges Aspect Ratio Calculator](http://andrew.hedges.name/experiments/aspect_ratio/).
+This tool is heavily inspired by [Andrew Hedges’ Aspect Ratio Calculator](http://andrew.hedges.name/experiments/aspect_ratio/).